 Mesmerizing!
 This truly Blue Allium is unlike anything else in the late spring and early summer garden.
 These magnificent Blue Allium grow 2-3" in diameter and float 18-24" above the garden.
 The exotic blooms retain their color for nearly 4 weeks and look splendid when planted among other allium, especially Drumstick!

 The Colossal Blooms of these three varieties of Allium will absolutely knock your socks off and impress your friends and family.
 Allium bulbs are easy to grow, show stopping, late spring/early summer blooming perennial bulbs.
 There blooms last a long time once the flowers are spent and they have dried they make a stunning addition to dried floral arrangements or dried alone in a simple vase.

 Create a dramatic effect in your late spring garden by planting these Black/Purple Tulips together with light colored Allium.
-The center color of the miniature blooms on the Allium match the tulips and complement each other and create the perfect duo!
+The center color of the petals on the Allium match the tulips and complement each other and create the perfect duo!

 Plant other purple hues in your garden (that bloom early and mid-spring) to extend the affect!